 Growing cucumbers in Arizona can be a challenge.
 The intense heat of Arizona is often too much for the cucumbers to handle, they dry out, and if they do grow they are often bitter.
 Cucumbers grow best with a long warm (but not hot) growing season.
-To overcome the challenges of growing cucumbers in Arizona the key is to plant cucumbers early in the season and plant short season varieties that will ripen before the hottest days of summer.
+To overcome the challenges of growing cucumbers in Arizona the key is to plant cucumbers early in the season and plant short-season varieties that will ripen before the hottest days of summer.

 Varieties to Try When Growing Cucumbers in Arizona

 Some recommended varieties include Triumph, Poinsett, Marketmore 76, and Lemon.
 I’ve also had success with Diva, Japanese and Armenian.
-Armenian types are actually a melon that taste like a cucumber.
+Armenian types are actually a melon that tastes like a cucumber.
 They are especially suited to hot desert areas and will produce throughout the summer.
 For more information on growing Armenian Cucumbers read this article.

 How and When to Plant

 Planting dates for Maricopa County: Feb.
 15th – April 30th and August 15th – Sept.
 30th.

 Plant a group of 3 seeds every 12”; when seedlings have 3 leaves, thin to 1 plant every 12”.
 Good companion plants for cucumbers are bush beans, corn, and cabbage.

 Plant in a sunny location with well-draining soil, high in organic matter.
 Keep soil moist, but not waterlogged; using mulch helps soil maintain moisture.